Cyntoia Brown, serving life for murder, asks Tennessee parole board for clemency: A look at her case

 She says she was afraid for her life

-Brown was sentenced to life in prison after she admitted to fatally shooting a man in 2004, when she was just 16 years old.
-She said she shot Johnny Allen, a 43-year-old real estate agent, after he picked her up and took her back to his house.
+Brown was sentenced to life in prison after she admitted to fatally shooting a man in 2004 when she was just 16 years old.
+She said she shot Johnny Allen, a 43-year-old real estate agent after he picked her up and took her back to his house.
 She said she thought she was in danger at the time, as she believed he was grabbing a weapon.

 Prosecutors argued Brown killed Allen in order to rob him.